mithi/epic-react-exercises/content/react/hooks/2/notes.md

     -   `<div></div>` is just a syntactic sugar for `React.createElement()`, dom nodes are not created at all until `ReactDom.render()` is called.
     -   The `render` method has no access to the dom node by itself, it only creates and returns react elements
     -   To access the dom, use a special prop called `ref`
     -   A component that has rendered is said to be `mounted`.
 That's when `useEffect` callback is called.
-By that point `ref.current` is set to the dom node which you can directly do interactions, manipulations...
+By that point, `ref.current` is set to the dom node and you can directly do interactions and manipulations...

 2.  ❗ ❗[Ref Forwarding](https://reactjs.org/docs/forwarding-refs.html)